"Are Venice and Italy safe for

-Because of the pandemic and its economic fallout, tourist arrivals in Venice should be lower (even in 2021) than they have been in decades.
-Barring a third wave of the pandemic, we think next year could be a wonderful time the city without having to bump shoulders with mass-market tourists.
+Because of the pandemic and its economic fallout, tourist arrivals in Venice should be lower (even next year) than they have been in decades.
+We think the second half of 2021 could be a wonderful time the city without having to bump shoulders with mass-market tourists.